 3. Virtual trivia or quiz night

 We need to adapt our social lives during the times of social distancing.
 What better way than by hosting a virtual quiz night from the comfort of your sofa with a glass of wine in hand.
 Set an “entrance” donation fee, choose a livestreaming platform & invite everyone you know!
+Try creating a trivia quiz on Kahoot!
+This video shows you how to host a Kahoot! live over video with participants.

 4. Virtual gaming challenge